 Network Rail had ground to a halt.
 Which is a problem, because Network Rail does not, as an organisation, tolerate grinding to a halt.
 Especially when that stoppage of work includes a platform upgrade at a key hub in the North – Liverpool’s Lime Street Station.
 But in June of 2017, the excavation for the platform lengthening was stopped and there was nothing they could do about it.

-You see, the platform at Lime Street was supposed to be lengthened for new trains.
-Originally, two diggers had been operating at night only (for minimise disruption) to move the spoil out the door.
+The platform at Lime Street was supposed to be lengthened for new trains.
+Originally, two diggers had been operating at night only to move the spoil out the door whilst minimising disruption during the day.
 However, one of the tunnels they were using for infill had been flooded, so the spoil now needed to be moved over the tunnels and to a new location.
 The pile of excavated sand on the track side was getting higher and higher, but had nowhere to go.
-Sure, the tunnels were set to be filled with concrete in a month’s time, but the project manager couldn’t just sit back and wait for that to be poured and set.
+The tunnels were set to be filled with concrete in a month’s time, but the project manager couldn’t just sit back and wait for that to be poured and set.

 Desperate for any solution to move some spoil quietly and quickly, Coveya was called to site in early June.
 Our operatives quickly surveyed the issue and provided a recommendation that three Easikit 600 conveyors be positioned to convey the spoil over the exposed tunnelling.
-We also included some custom-made wheeled frames so the system can be easily re-arranged on site as the extension continues.
+We also included some custom-made wheeled frames so the system could be easily rearranged onsite as the extension continued.
 Just three days later, a 7.5 ton truck appeared on site and the conveyors were in position right away.
 Our package included the required silenced generator, so the Network Rail team simply plugged them in and fired them up!
 Within a day, the pile of spoil was carried away and work had restarted with a full head of steam.

 Why not let Coveya see how much time and money you could save?